Way of the Five Pecks of Rice: Sexuality

 Practising correct sexual practices was one method of perfecting the body's internal spirits.
 The Celestial Masters believed that semen is the embodiment of qi.
 If someone ejaculated too often, their life would be shortened.
 In fact, the Xiang'er indicates that people should not even have sex for the purposes of reproduction.
 The Celestial Masters frowned upon the practice of heqi (合氣 'The Union of the Breaths') or huanjing bunao (還精補腦 'returning the semen/essence to replenish the brain'), and advocated non-ejaculation simply as a way to avoid losing qi.
 In addition, the Celestial Masters thought that the method of stealing a woman's qi to replenish the man's own qi was completely wrong, and should not be practised.
 Despite their opposition to 'heqi' and reproductive sex, there is the possibility that the Celestial Masters supported sex for purposes other than reproduction, and a Celestial Master text from around the 5th century describes an elaborate sexual ritual.
-See Kalinowski (1985) for a full description of the ritual.
+Marc Kalinowski wrote a full description of the ritual in 1985.